目录

 - PREFER starting function or method comments with third-person verbs.

-- PREFER starting variable, getter, or setter comments with noun phrases.
+- PREFER starting a non-boolean variable or property comment with a noun phrase.

 - PREFER starting library or type comments with noun phrases.